 This column appears in the Nevada Appeal weekly.
 It addresses topics related to the health of our community.

-For more information about Health Department services, check out our website at www.gethealthycarsoncity.org or visit us on Facebook at www.facebook.com/cchhs.
+For information on Health Department services, check out our website at www.gethealthycarsoncity.org or like us on Facebook at www.facebook.com/CCHHS.

 Use the comment form below to begin a discussion about this content.

 Sign in to comment